 - Manage the account.

-Note: Sites and secondary calendars created by the user before the transfer can't be managed by the G Suite domain.
+Note: Sites and secondary calendars created by the user before the transfer can't be administered by your organization's managed Google Account.

 - Access and delete data in the account.

 - Restrict access to Google services.